-- Prioritizing – Take a list of things you need urgent attention before the beginning of the day.
-Much of your precious time will spent unimportant tasks.
+- Prioritizing – Take a list of things that need your urgent attention before the beginning of the day.
+Much of your precious time will be spent on unimportant tasks.
 Some important activities must only be carried out that day, while others of little significance can be carried forward to the next day.
 In short, delegate the key tasks in order to concentrate on the most important ones.

 - Delegation – Further activities than our ideal potential are popular to all of us.
 Sometimes this can lead to depression and burnout.
 The delegation does not fulfill its obligations but is an essential management feature.
 Know how to delegate tasks and deliver more to your subordinates accordingly.

 - Task Scheduling – Bring with you a scheduler or laptop listing all the tasks you want.
-Create a quick ‘to do’ list before day begins, prioritize tasks and focus on the basics.
+Create a quick ‘to do’ list before the day begins, prioritize tasks, and focus on the basics.
 Make sure these activities are always achievable.
-You may consider making three lists to help manage your time management skills: job, home and personal.
+You may consider making three lists to help manage your time management skills: job, home, and personal.

 - Setting Up Deadlines – Set a reasonable time limit and stick to it when you have a mission at hand.
 Try setting a deadline just a couple of days prior to the assignment to complete all the tasks.
 Challenge yourself and reach the deadline; please praise yourself for the challenge.

 - Overcome Procrastination – One of the issues that adversely affect productivity is procrastination.
 It could contribute to time and energy being wasted.
 In your job and personal life, this may be a big issue.
 Stop at all costs waiting.

 - Dealing with Stress – Stress also happens if we do more than acknowledge our capacity.
 This results in a tired body that can impair our productivity.
 In order to help will the responsibility, assign duties to your juniors.